EIP-8130 - Account Abstraction by Account Configuration

 3. Portability: Same deployment_code produces the same address on both 8130 and non-8130 chains (see Address Derivation)

-4. Front-running prevention: initial_keys in the salt prevents attackers from deploying with different keys (see Account Initialization)
+4. Front-running prevention: initial_owners in the salt prevents attackers from deploying with different owners (see Create Entry)

 Smart Wallet Migration Path